saciestudio/courses-intro-portfolio-analysis/scripts/chapter3_script.md

 ***

 The aim of this video is to show you the drivers of the mean and variance of portfolio in the general case of N assets.
 The question to answer is thus how all these expected returns, variances and covariances affect the portfolio mean and variance.
 I show you this in the table on the slide.
-It shows in one column the results for the case of two asset, and in the next column how it generalizes in the case of N assets.
+It shows in the first column the results for the case of two assets, and in the next column how it generalizes to the case of N assets.

 We see that in the general case, the portfolio return is the weighted average of the returns of all N assets.

 It follows that the expected portfolio return is the weighted average of the expected returns of all N assets.